ClusterLabs/hawk/hawk/config/help/en-US/resources/node.md

 version it has, perhaps even its physical location.
 This information can then be used by the cluster when deciding where to place resources.

+#### Utilization

+To configure the capacity a node provides and the resource’s requirements, use utilization attributes.
+You can name the utilization attributes according to your preferences and define as many name/value pairs as your configuration needs.
+However, the attribute’s values must be integers.